 How could 3 variables—the harder the porn, the more you think it’s real (sic), and the more you masturbate to it—always be associated with greater benefits?

 First, nowhere else in nature does “More is always better” show up.
 More food, more water, higher concentration of oxygen, more vitamins, more minerals, more sun, more sleep, more exercise….there comes a point in all things that more causes negative effects, or even death.
 So how could this single stimulus be a radical exception?
 It can’t.

 Second, if all you have ever known is porn use, you have no idea how it is affecting you until you quit (and usually not for months afterward).

-Third, the PCES questions are geared to find that “more is always better.”
+Third, the PCES questions, and the way they are calculated, are geared to find that “more is always better.”

 Applying the PCES questions to life